 $2,995 Full Stand-alone Price (after May 26, 2023)

 W.A.
 Franke Professor of Law and Business, Stanford Law School; Senior Faculty, Rock Center for Corporate Governance; Board Member, KKR; Co-Director, Stanford Directors’ College

 Joseph A. Grundfest ’78 is a nationally prominent expert on capital markets, corporate governance, and securities litigation.
 His scholarship has been published in the Harvard, Yale, and Stanford law reviews, and he has been recognized as one of the most influential attorneys in the United States.
 Professor Grundfest founded the award-winning Stanford Securities Class Action Clearinghouse, which provides detailed, online information about the prosecution, defense, and settlement of federal class action securities fraud litigation.
 Professor Grundfest previously served as a commissioner of the Securities and Exchange Commission, and on the staff of the President’s Council of Economic Advisors as counsel and senior economist for legal and regulatory matters.

-Managing Director, Rock Center for Corporate Governance; Co-Director, Stanford Directors’ College
+Co-Executive Director, Rock Center for Corporate Governance; Co-Director, Stanford Directors’ College

 The Rock Center for Corporate Governance was founded at Stanford University in 2006 with a generous donation from Arthur and Toni Rembe Rock, with the belief that by examining what constitutes good corporate governance and how to measure it in new and more rigorous ways, we could shape the future of corporate governance.
 For more information, please visit the Rock Center website.

 The Rock Center Affiliates contribute through sponsorship and program input on an annual basis and support sustained scholarship, policy, relevant research and teaching, and program development that bridges the gap between academia and the real world.
 You can find more information about the Affiliate Program here.